geotools/geotools/docs/user/library/xml/geometry.rst

 .. note::

-   While we cannot parse a gml2 document - nobody can!
+   While we cannot parse a GML2 document - nobody can!
 Since GML2 documents do not exist as a file format.
-The parser is able to parse an xml file defined by test.xsd above.
+The parser is able to parse an XML file defined by test.xsd above.

 Here is an example to parse against the above schema::